crowdresearch/daemo/README.md

     python manage.py runserver [::]:8000

 And you can visit the website by going to http://localhost:8000 in your web browser.

+To serve the local site over https, a sample certificate and key are provided in the repo.
+To start it, use this command instead of the ```runserver``` command above:

+    gunicorn -b 127.0.0.1:8000 -b [::1]:8000 csp.wsgi --workers 2 --keyfile private_key.pem --certfile cacert.pem

+This uses the ```gunicorn``` server, which is used in production as well.
+Here, ```--workers``` determines the number of instances of the server that will be created.
+In most cases, 1 will work just fine.

+And you can visit the website by going to https://127.0.0.1:8000 in your web browser.

+You will see a untrusted certificate message in most modern browsers.
+For this site (and this site only), you may ignore this warning and proceed to the site.

 On subsequent runs, you only need to run: